• THE CORNFLOWER •

 Plantaginaceae family

-The Plantain grows wild in fields and meadows, its young shoots are edible and appreciated cooked as raw.
+Medium plantain grows wild in fields and meadows, and its young shoots are edible and enjoyed both cooked and raw.

 • THE RED COMPANION •